adr1enbe4udou1n/blog/content/posts/20-a-beautiful-gitops-day-10/index.md

 ## Feature testing

 Let's cover the feature testing by calling the API against a real database.
-This is the opportunity to cover the code coverage as well.
+This is the opportunity to tackle the code coverage as well.

 ### xUnit